e-jorsboe/asaMap/README.md

 http://biorxiv.org/content/early/2015/01/22/014001

 The implementation is still a work in progress.
 More features will be added at some point:
-- logistic regression, Poisson regression
+- Poisson regression
 - larger number of populations (crazy high number of paraters - so maybe not the best idea)
-- recessive model
-- SE for beta
-- Threading

 # Install
 git clone https://github.com/angsd/asaMap.git;